Remortgage of an Unencumbered Property

 What is an Unencumbered Property?

 An unencumbered property is a property that has no outstanding mortgage or loans against it.
 This can occur if you have fully paid off your mortgage, bought the property with cash, or inherited it without any financial liabilities attached.
-In essence, owning an unencumbered property means you own 100% of the property’s equity and hold the deeds of the property.
+In essence, owning an unencumbered property means you own 100% of the equity with no mortgage secured against the property.

 Why Consider Remortgaging an Unencumbered Property?